verlok/blog-11ty/content/blog/2026-07-07_should-we-stop-using-the-word-responsive-for-design/index.md

 Back in 2010, Ethan Marcotte coined the term [Responsive Web Design](https://ethanmarcotte.com/books/responsive-web-design/).
 Since then, we've used "responsive" to describe a website that adapts its layout to the viewport size.
 Fluid grids, flexible images, media queries.

 For a while, we tried to separate it from "adaptive" design.
-The latter usually meant snapping to fixed breakpoints, or serving different HTML based on server-side device detection (remember Aaron Gustafson's book?).
-But eventually, "responsive" won.
-It became the default term for "looks good on mobile and desktop."
+Back then, "adaptive" websites had a bit of a bad reputation because they usually relied on server-side device detection and user-agent sniffing to serve completely different HTML and CSS to the browser (remember Aaron Gustafson's book?).
+Because UA sniffing was brittle and prone to breaking, the web community wanted to distance itself from it.
+Ethan's responsive model served the exact same code to everyone, letting the browser do the work.
+"Responsive" won the vocabulary war, and "adaptive" became a word associated with outdated, server-detected layouts.

 But fast-forward to today, and these terms have split in ways that are causing real confusion.